[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 In the spring of 1851 a gale of almost unprecedented force beat upon the coast of New England.
 And this gale, unlike the others, did not soon abate.
 For four days and four nights it howled and shrieked.
 The people of Boston often spoke of the two keepers on Minot's Ledge Light.
 But no boat could live five minutes in the sea which rushed upon Boston; they were powerless to help the keepers of the light.
 Then it was apparent that tragedy had come.
 On April the sixteenth, the light went out!
 But on the next day a doleful tolling of the bell on Minot's Ledge was heard.
 This bell struck terror into the heart, even though it proved that there was life on the ledge.
 Then it was heard no more.
 When the storm cleared, Minot's Ledge was as clear as it had been before Captain Swift had erected his structure upon it — not a trace of his lighthouse could be seen.
 Upon landing on the rock observers could see only the holes which had been drilled for the stilts, p93 with bits of their iron bases twisted and snapped off cleanly.
 No trace of the brave keepers was ever found.d

 After this most people believed that no light could ever be maintained on the Cohasset Rocks, and Minot's Ledge was dark.
-But in the year 1855 another West Pointer was again at work upon the reef, Lieutenant Indicates a West Point graduate and gives his Class.B.
+But in the year 1855 another West Pointer was again at work upon the reef, Lieutenant Indicates a West Point graduate, Class of 1842: a link to his biographical entry in Cullum's Register.B.
 S. Alexander.º

 The tragedy which had overthrown the first lighthouse on Minot's Ledge made the construction of a second one the concern of the best engineers in the whole country.
 The plans, which had been prepared by General Barnard and Joseph G. Totten, at that time Chief Engineer of the Army, had been modeled upon Rudyard's famous Eddystone Light, perhaps the most difficult light to build which had ever been constructed.
 The Eddystone site, frequented, as seamen believed, chiefly by mermaids, had presented problems very like those encountered on Minot's Ledge.
 The American plans improved on the Eddystone structure in that they called for masonry, not wood.
 After the blueprints had been completed they were subjected to rigid scrutiny by many experts.
 No changes, however, seem to have been suggested.